jacoboAR/LogAnalysis/README.md

 1. Install <a href="https://www.vagrantup.com/">Vagrant</a> and <a href="https://www.virtualbox.org/wiki/Downloads">VirtualBox.</a>
 2. **Start the virtual machine.** From your terminal, inside the project directory, run `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.
 3. **Log in the virtual machine.** From your terminal, inside the project directory, run `vagrant ssh`.
+4. **Unzip the database.** Unzip newsdata.zip inside the project directory.
-4. **Setup the database.** To load the database use the following command:
+5. **Setup the database.** To load the database use the following command:
   <pre>psql -d news -f newsdata.sql;</pre>
-5. **Make views.** Run this queries on the terminal to make views.
+6. **Make views.** Run this queries on the terminal to make views.
 ```sql
 CREATE OR REPLACE VIEW articles_view AS
 SELECT title, count(*) AS views